fusion809/fusion809.github.io-old2/_posts/2016/12/OS/02-centos.md

 Also similarly to Fedora, CentOS uses the Anaconda installer, although I have never had too much of a drama with CentOS's version of the Anaconda installer.
 Then again I usually only have problem with the Anaconda installer, not when I run in it in a virtual machine (and I have never used CentOS outside a VM), but when I run on it my actual machine.

 ### Packaging
 The OBS also has support for building packages for CentOS.
 I build the latest Vim for CentOS 5, 6 and 7 using the OBS too, [here][1112] is where the packaging files can be found and [here][113] is the download page for this package and Vim packages for other distros.
 Fedora's Copr also has support for building CentOS packages, with the [*Extra Packages for Enterprise Linux*][206] (EPEL) chroots enabled.
-Both support building packages for all presently supported releases of CentOS (so 5-7).
+Both support building packages for all presently supported releases of CentOS (so 6 and 7).

 ### Leadership
 Decisions are made by a consensus reached by its own governing board.{% include_relative includes/fn-inline.html no="5" %}